fabiana2611/fabiana2611.github.io/_posts/2022/dec22/2022-12-05-message-queue.md

 <h1>Example</h1>

-<p>Here is an <a href="https://activemq.apache.org/hello-world">example</a> of an implementation how to produce and consume a message to and from queue.</p>
+<p style="text-align: justify;">Here is an <a href="https://activemq.apache.org/hello-world">example</a> of an implementation how to produce and consume a message to and from queue.</p>

 <p><center>
   <img src="/img/infra/activemq_example.png" />
 </center></p>

-<p>An alternative is to use jmsTemplate.
+<p style="text-align: justify;">An alternative is to use jmsTemplate.
 Here is an example for Producer.</p>

 {% highlight ruby %}
 JmsTemplate jmsTemplate = new JmsTemplate();